confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

 |k3                                                            |59                                                            |
 ```

-Try the other variant which takes two doubles.
+Try the other variant of the `formula` function, which takes two doubles.
 This implementation takes the ceiling of `a` and `b` before multiplying.
 Notice how you can use constants instead of column names as arguments to the function:

 ```sql
 SELECT a, formula(CAST(b AS DOUBLE), 7.3) AS result FROM s1 EMIT CHANGES;
 ```

-You should see:
+Your output should resemble:

 ```
 +--------------------------------------------------------------+--------------------------------------------------------------+